rudderlabs/rudderstack-docs/destinations/analytics/profitwell/profitwell-web-device-mode.md

 ![](https://user-images.githubusercontent.com/59817155/132687515-dd2246e4-2239-4971-994d-167513fa3c96.png)

-* **Site Type**:  A `Web App` will wait for Identify call to start the ProfitWell service.
-A `marketing` site will start the Profitwell service on load with a generated UUID mapped to Profitwell's `user_id`.
+* **Site Type**:  If Site Type is `Web App` then Identify call is needed to start the ProfitWell service.
+A `marketing` Site Type will start the Profitwell service on load with a generated UUID mapped to Profitwell's `user_id`.

 * **Use device-mode to send events**: Enable this option to send events via the **Device mode**.